 According to Alan November "Scribing is giving every student an opportunity to shine" (41).
 I feel every child can use their creativity in their writing.
 Each child, no matter the age group can show their personality when writing and drawing.
 Scribing can teach us something about each unique student by showing their own expression.

+For my weekly app practical, I combined the magic doodle app and the voice recorder.
+Children in early childhood draw with scribing because they are not able to write yet.
+However, the students could still own the learning by talking into the voice recorder app about their drawing in the magic doodle app.
 My problem that I see in the classroom is that kindergarteners and early childhood students can not typically scribe because they do not have writing skills.
 Alan November's idea of having the student be the official note taker of the class discussion would not work in my classroom as this is geared to older children above early childhood and Kindergarten.
 Students could use inventive spelling but in the case of my model student, she wasn't ready yet so her voice for scribing was significant.

 Here is the screen shot of the voice recorder app